Earnin logo

 The app requires a regular job with consistent income (gig workers may qualify but it's less reliable).
 Self-employed individuals generally don't qualify since Earnin needs to verify hours worked.

 Earnin is a legitimate alternative to payday loans for people who need bridge financing between paychecks.
-Unlike payday loans, there's no debt trap — you're accessing money you've already earned.
+Unlike payday loans, there's no repeat-borrowing risk — you're accessing money you've already earned.

 Services & Features